ericshin13/Linear-Regression-Analysis-of-Cancer-Mortalities-Data/README.md

 ## Project Code is located in the qmd file
 ## Project Report is located in the html file (Download raw file)
 ## Project Data is located in the Excel file (Download raw file)
+## Project Data Description is located in the Microsoft Word file (Download raw file)